Is Your Fleet Safety Plan Enough?

 - Horn

 Developing and using a standard vehicle checklist for all company vehicles and drivers is a great way to ensure the inspections are efficient and consistent.
 Remember, a strong fleet safety program starts with mutual understanding, so be sure to explain why these policies are important and how they benefit your employees in their day-to-day work.
-For more information, check out our instructional online resources.

 Are you looking to elevate your fleet safety program?
 Take a look at the FFVA Mutual employer toolkit or check out our recent post on workplace cell phone policies.
+Our expert safety consultants also offer a defensive driving course at no cost to policyholders.